CarstenAgerskov/skill-mosquito-speak/README.md

 It is possible to make Mycroft repeat the last text it received on mqtt.

 2) Send an utterance in text from mqtt, to activate other skills.
-For instance, if your home automation detect that a window is opened, send the text "remind me to close the window in 10 minutes" to trigger the "reminder" skill.
+For instance, if your home automation detect that a window is opened, send the text "_utterance remind me to close the window in 10 minutes" on mqtt to trigger the "reminder" skill.

 And a warning: Due to the way this skill is implemented, it may stop working in case of a live update, under certain circumstances.
 A workaround is restarting the skill (or restarting Mycroft).